Cover photo of my first book ‘On Morecambe Bay’

 Autumn 1973 marked the start of fuel shortages due to the combined effects of the British miners working to rule and the OPEC oil embargo caused by the USA deciding to supply the Israeli Military.
 Petrol was rationed, and the Three Day Week was announced by Prime Minister Edward Heath, effective from 31st of December 1973.
 This meant that all business’ were only allowed to work for three consecutive days, in order to conserve the dwindling fuel stocks of coal and oil.
 At home, this meant scheduled power cuts in the evenings on many days, and so my generation has memories of the whole family wrapped in overcoats, huddling around a single candle in the sitting room, with the lights, television and gas central heating off ( because it required an electricity supply to work ) night after night, in the winter of 1973 – 1974 !

 Seventies music reached a zenith in late 1975 with the release of Queen’s astonishing ‘Bohemian Rhapsody’ and 10cc’s atmospheric ‘I’m not in Love’ both, unusually, six minutes long.
 In July 1977, I invented and made – in the school workshop – an aluminium device for coupling a low-cost compact Kodak 110 camera to most binoculars, in order to take telephoto photographs.
 In the following month my metalwork teacher, Leonard Westwood, drove me to Aston University, Birmingham, where my invention was entered in the first ‘Young Engineer for Britain’ competition, and I eventually won second prize.
-While there, my device was demonstrated by presenter Donny McLeod on the BBC television’s ‘Pebble Mill at One’ programme, and my telephoto colour print of lion’s head appeared on screen, for several millions of viewers to see.
+While there, my device was demonstrated by presenter Donny MacLeod on the BBC television’s ‘Pebble Mill at One’ programme, and my colour print of lion’s head – taken using my device – appeared on screen for seven seconds, for over three million viewers to see.
 While in the green room there, I was thrilled to meet the five members of the pop group ‘The New Seekers.’
 Just after I left school in June 1977, my family and I went to see the latest Bond film, ‘The Spy Who Loved Me’ and the title song ‘Nobody Does It Better’ is now an evocative reminder of the time when I left the security of school life behind.

 In October 1981, I started a one-year M.Tech Master’s degree course in Engineering Design at Loughborough University.
 I was reunited with my good school friends from Philip Morant School, who were Chistopher Eves, David Hosford – the coolest boy in our class – Charlie Richardson – our class joker – and Clive Schofield – who was always a Rod Stewart lookalike – in the New Year’s Eve of 1981.
 It was at the Sun Inn, Lexden, which was the pub nearest my parent’s house, and I met them quite by chance early in the evening, and stayed there until midnight.
 We drank every form of alcoholic drink, including Beer, Tequila, Rum and Cokes, Whisky and Baileys.
 The after-school warm camaraderie was touching and wonderful, in fact, it was the best evening of my life! but sadly never repeated, even though I went to the same pub exactly a year later, but none of my friends were there.
 When I walked home, I had double vision for the first time, and in the following morning I awoke with my first serious hangover!
 I graduated with an M.Tech Master’s degree in Engineering Design, in June 1982.